OmiShrestha/calculua/README.md

 ## Requirements

-- Lua interpreter installed on your system.
+- Lua interpreter must be installed on your system.
 - homebrew is recommended for a Macbook.

 ## Installation